Cevinio/production-dependencies-guard/README.md

 }
 ```

-- `white-list:...` adds a package to white-list, so it's not getting reported in spite of violations
+- `white-list:<package>` adds a package to white-list, so it's not getting reported in spite of violations
+- `white-list:<package>:<guard>,...` adds a package to white-list only for the specified guards
 - `check-lock-file` uses composer.lock instead of composer.json, allowing deeper dependencies analysis
 - `check-description` enables description and keywords analysis (searches `debug`), allowing to detect custom dev-packages
 - `check-abandoned` enables abandoned packages checking
 - `check-license` enables license checking (packages must provide license information)
-- `accept-license:...` specifies which licenses should be accepted (if the setting omitted, any license incl. proprietary)
+- `accept-license:<license>` specifies which licenses should be accepted (if the setting omitted, any license incl. proprietary)

 # Usage